Multiparametric Cardiac 18F-FDG PET: Pilot Comparison of FDG Delivery Rate with 82Rb Myocardial Blood Flow: Abstract

 \section{Abstract}

-$^{18}$F-fluorodeoxyglucose (FDG) is a radiotracer widely used in positron emission tomography (PET) for metabolic imaging.
-PET with a perfusion-specific radiotracer (e.g. $^{82}$Rb-chloride) has been used for quantification of myocardial blood flow (MBF) and flow reserve in clinics.
+{Myocardial blood flow (MBF) and flow reserve are usually quantified in the clinic with positron emission tomography (PET) using a perfusion-specific radiotracer (e.g. $^{82}$Rb-chloride).
 However, the clinical accessibility of existing perfusion tracers remains limited.
-In this paper, we explore the potential of $^{18}$F-FDG for myocardial perfusion imaging by comparing the myocardial FDG delivery rate $K_1$ with MBF as determined by dynamic $^{82}$Rb PET in fourteen human subjects with ischemic heart disease (IHD) or non-IHD.
-Different scan protocols with appropriate kinetic models were compared for myocardial FDG $K_1$ quantification.
-Statistical associations between myocardial FDG $K_1$ and MBF were evaluated using both bivariate correlation analysis and multivariate regression analysis with potential confounding factors taken into account.
-Myocardial FDG $K_1$ and MBF were further evaluated for differentiating IHD from non-IHD using a numeric observer signal-to-noise ratio (SNR) and the receiver operating characteristic (ROC) analysis.
-The bivariate analysis shows that FDG $K_1$ is closely associated with MBF, demonstrating a high linear correlation in the IHD group.
-The association remains significant after adjusting for body mass index in the multivariate linear regression.
-Being lower in IHD than in non-IHD patients, both MBF and FDG $K_1$ can classify IHD from non-IHD with the area under the ROC curve equal to 0.85 or higher.
-It is also found that FDG $K_1$ had a lower detection performance than MBF according to the numeric observer SNR and ROC analysis.
-The results from this study show that dynamic cardiac FDG-PET with tracer kinetic modeling has the potential to provide a surrogate for MBF in addition to its conventional use for metabolic imaging.
-As compared to MBF, the use of FDG $K_1$ comes with a compromised performance, which may warrant further development for improved myocardial FDG flow quantification.
+Meanwhile, $^{18}$F-fluorodeoxyglucose (FDG) is a commonly used radiotracer for PET metabolic imaging without similar limitations.
+In this paper, we explore the potential of $^{18}$F-FDG for myocardial perfusion imaging by comparing the myocardial FDG delivery rate $K_1$ with MBF as determined by dynamic $^{82}$Rb PET in fourteen human subjects with heart disease.
+Two sets of FDG $K_1$ were derived from one-hour dynamic FDG scans.
+One was the original FDG $K_1$ estimates and the other was the corresponding $K_1$ values that were linearly normalized for blood glucose levels.
+A generalized Renkin-Crone model was used to fit FDG $K_1$ with Rb MBF, which then allowed for a nonlinear extraction fraction correction for converting FDG $K_1$ to MBF.
+The linear correlation between FDG-derived MBF and Rb MBF was moderate (r=0.79) before the glucose normalization and became much improved (r$>$0.9) after glucose normalization.
+The extraction fraction of FDG was also similar to that of Rb-chloride in the myocardium.
+The results from this pilot study suggest that dynamic cardiac FDG-PET with tracer kinetic modeling has the potential to provide MBF in addition to its conventional use for metabolic imaging. }